These are the best photo editing laptops in 2022

 With all the powerful specs, fantastic upgrade options, and business features it offers, the Lenovo ThinkPad X1 Extreme is a pricey laptop, but there’s no denying there’s nothing else like it on the market.
 If you need an incredibly powerful machine that fits in perfectly at the office, this is the one for you.

-Best Mac for photo editing: MacBook Pro 13-inch
+Best for photo editing on the go: MacBook Pro 13-inch

 Not everyone wants to use a Windows laptop, and if you’re a fan of macOS, the latest 13 inch MacBook Pro is a fantastic laptop.
 Many consider macOS to be a more accessible operating system, so it may be the ideal choice if you’re just getting started with photo editing.